Superfields, nilpotent superfields and superschemes: The even rules principle

+Let $V$ be an object in $\svs$ and $\cB$ and object in $\csa$.
+We denote as $V(\cB):=\cB\otimes V$ the extension of the scalars of $V$ by $\cB$ (see Definition \ref{extensions-def}).
 Let $h:\cB\rightarrow \cB'$ be a morphism of commutative superalgebras.
 Then $V(\cB')$ is also a $\cB$-module by further extending the scalars to $\cB'$.
 There is a morphism of $\cB$-modules This is well defined since $h$ is a superalgebra morphism.